Freaky1122/Freaky1122/README.md

 ### :muscle: Things I am currently working on:
 - Learning reinforcement learning for robotics
-- Improving my CV with some education apart from university
+- Improving myslef with some education apart from university

 ### :boom: Things I am interested in:
 - :racing_car: F1